Timber trade threatens Russia protest leader

 The former head of the Yukos oil company was arrested in 2003 after falling out with Putin by taking an interest in opposition politics and is still serving a 13-year jail sentence on fraud and tax evasion charges.

-Shishanov said anyone criticizing the authorities had to keep themselves above suspicion - a tall order in a country where most business is seen as corrupt.
+Shishanov said anyone criticising the authorities had to keep themselves above suspicion - a tall order in a country where most business is seen as corrupt.

 “If you are pretending to be Jesus Christ, you must be really careful to act like him on all fronts.
 Otherwise things may become problematic.”